📚 NVIDIA Profiling Basics

 - Larger problem sizes where compute becomes the bottleneck

-Hands-on: kernel deep-dive with NSight Compute
+Hands-on: kernel deep-dive with Nsight Compute

 Now let’s dive deep into a specific kernel’s performance characteristics.